vforchi/SSAPServer/README.md

 # SSAPServer
 An implementation of the [Simple Spectral Access Protocol](http://www.ivoa.net/documents/SSA/20120210/REC-SSA-1.1-20120210.pdf) and of the [Simple Image Access](http://www.ivoa.net/documents/SIA/20151223/REC-SIA-2.0-20151223.html) of the IVOA.
 The server is a Spring Boot application that implements the APIs defined in the standard.
+SSA and SIA can be enabled independently.

+## SSA
 SSA requests can either be redirected to a TAP service or go directly to the DB.
-SIA requests are converted to ObsTAP queries.

-## SSA
 ### Using TAP
 In this mode the server translates the incoming SSA requests into ADQL and sends them to a TAP service.
 The tool assumes a specific schema is available on the TAP server.
 Unfortunately it is not possible to query directly ObsCore,